seanmorris/theme/README.md

 ## Subclassing Views

-You can subclass any other view class and keep the template by ommitting the call to __halt_compiler(), and simply extending the existing view.
+You can subclass any view class and keep the template by ommitting the call to __halt_compiler(), and extending the existing view.
 You'll probably want to override the parent preprocessor as well.

 ```php
 <?php